Moones/-OLD-Ensage-scripts/README.md

 Lua scripts for Ensage
 ==============
 !!
-OUTDATED USE ONLY FOR A PREVIEW/INSPIRATION !!
+OUTDATED USE ONLY FOR A PREVIEW OR INSPIRATION !!

 Hero Scripts:             | Other Scripts:          | Libraries:
 :-----------              | :-----------            | :----------